bhutadarashmi/Data-Analyst-Portfolio/README.md

 - Udemy Certification: [The Complete Python Bootcamp from Zero to Hero in Python](https://github.com/bhutadarashmi/Data-Analyst-Portfolio/blob/main/certifications/Python.pdf)

-## Certification
-I have obtained relevant certifications to validate my skills in SQL, Tableau, and Python.
-Please find the certification details below:

-- SQL: The Complete SQL Masterclass 2023
-- Tableau: The Complete Tableau Bootcamp for Data Visualization
-- Python: The Complete Python Bootcamp from Zero to Hero in Python

 ## Contact
 I am motivated to learn, grow, and excel in the IT industry.
-If you have any inquiries or opportunities, please feel free to reach out to me at [rashmirb@umich.edu]
+If you have any inquiries or opportunities, please feel free to reach out to me at [rashmirb@umich.edu].

 Thank you for visiting my portfolio!